 Why do I need this type of coverage?

 We love new vehicles, but the reality is that they depreciate the second we drive off the dealership’s lot.
 What’s even worse is that this plays to the advantage of your insurance company, which now gets to pay less if there is a claim.

 With New Car Replacement Cost Insurance you can get the true benefit of buying collision / comprehensive insurance by not having to pay the full loss of depreciation.

 Other benefits available

-Beyond simply covering the difference of depreciation, New Car Replacement Insurance can also include a number of other different perks:
+Beyond simply covering the difference of depreciation, a New Car Replacement Cost Insurance policy in BC and Alberta with Obvi can also include a number of other different perks:

 OEM Parts : Your existing collision/comprehensive insurance policy will pay to repair your vehicle after a partial loss with the cheapest available parts.
 These could be recycled parts from a scrap yard or aftermarket parts of lesser quality.
 OEM Parts pays the difference between the cost to repair with those parts and the cost to repair with brand-new parts from the vehicle manufacturer.
 Coverage until model year 5, $2,500 coverage per year, maximum $10,000 coverage per policy.

 Partial-Loss Deductible Reimbursement: If you are charged a partial-loss deductible during the policy term, the policy will reimburse your deductible up to $500.
 Unlimited use throughout the policy term.

 Rental Vehicle Reimbursement: If loss of use coverage is exhausted under your primary insurance policy due to a delay in repairs or replacement of the vehicle, the policy will reimburse the additional cost of a rental vehicle up to $50 per day to a maximum of $2,500 per year.

 Lost or Stolen Key Fob Protection: If you lose your key fob during the policy term, we will pay to replace it.
 Coverage is one time use per policy, up to $500.